sunpy/sunpy/doc/source/dev.rst

 raises an error.

-The following is an example of a use-facing function that returns the area of a square, in units that are the square of the input length unit::
+The following is an example of a user-facing function that returns the area of a square, in units that are the square of the input length unit::

     @u.quantity_input(side_length=u.m)
     def get_area_of_square(side_length):
+        """
-        """Compute the area of a square.
+        Compute the area of a square.

         Parameters
         ----------